AdobeDocs/experience-manager-65.pt-BR/help/release-notes/sp-release-notes.md

 >
 >Pule se você não estiver usando o AEM Forms no JEE.
 Correções no AEM Forms em JEE são entregues por meio de um instalador separado.

-For information about installing the cumulative installer for AEM Forms on JEE and post-deployment configuration, see the [release notes for patch 0011](https://helpx.adobe.com/br/aem-forms/quick-fixes/6-5/jee-patch-0011.html).
+For information about installing the cumulative installer for AEM Forms on JEE and post-deployment configuration, see the [release notes for patch 0014](https://helpx.adobe.com/br/aem-forms/quick-fixes/6-5/jee-patch-0014.html).

-#### Instalador do Workbench

-Como se trata de um instalador completo, o tamanho do arquivo é maior comparado à versão de correção.
-Desinstale a versão anterior do Workbench antes de instalar a nova.

 ### UberJar {#uber-jar}

-The UberJar for AEM 6.5.4.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.4/).
+The UberJar for AEM 6.5.5.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.5/).

 To use UberJar in a Maven project, refer to the article, [How to use UberJar](/help/sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: